BeamMW/beam-docs/source/rtd_pages/user_atomic_swap.rst

-3. It doesn't matter who will run the swap first.
+3. It doesn't matter who runs the swap first.
 In current case Bob starts:

 ::